Stability of Euclidean 3-space for the positive mass theorem: Pointed measured Gromov-Hausdorff convergence

 \section{Pointed measured Gromov-Hausdorff convergence}

 In general a regular region $E$ such as the one given by Proposition \ref{regular subregion} is not sufficient to get Gromov-Hausdorff convergence.
-In this section, we will construct a more refined subregion over which we have pointed measured Gromov-Hausdorff convergence for the induced length metric.
+In this section, we will construct a more refined subregion over which we have pointed measured Gromov-Hausdorff convergence for the induced length metric. { Qualitatively, here is the general result which we will end up proving: \begin{thm} Let $\hat{\varepsilon}_i$ be a sequence of positive numbers converging to $0$.
+Consider a sequence of complete Riemannian $3$-manifolds $(E_i,g_i)$ with compact boundaries and assume that for each $i$, there is an embedding